-The value of land and property together with the asset lives are obtained from the PCC's appointed external valuers (NPS).
+The value of land and property together with the asset lives are obtained from the PCC's appointed external valuers (Newmark).
 The PCC relies upon the experience and knowledge of the valuer using the Royal Institute of Chartered Surveyors (RICS) Appraisal and Valuation Manual to provide a fair value under IAS16.
-The carrying value of land and buildings (excluding assets under construction and held for sale) at the Balance Sheet date was as follows:
+The carrying value of land and buildings (excluding assets under construction, ROU assets and assets held for sale) at the Balance Sheet date was as follows:

-Land £18.3m
+Land £15.5m

-Property £69.4m
+Property £80.5m

-Property valuations are prepared on a five year rolling basis, however to ensure there is no material difference between the carrying value and current value, major assets are valued on an annual basis.
+Property valuations are prepared on a five-year rolling basis, however, to ensure there is no material difference between the carrying value and current value, major assets are valued more frequently.